Merchant ship shot at in Strait of Hormuz Sunday- NATO

 The attack happened on the Gulf of Oman side of the Strait of Hormuz, about 90 minutes after a different merchant ship was approached by two speedboats with crews wearing military clothing, NATO said.

-“Two green colored skiffs with three-four persons on board in military clothing and armed with gun machines got to 150 meters of a merchant vessel,” the North Atlantic Treaty Organization’s merchant shipping alert service said in a statement.
+“Two green coloured skiffs with three-four persons on board in military clothing and armed with gun machines got to 150 metres of a merchant vessel,” the North Atlantic Treaty Organization’s merchant shipping alert service said in a statement.

 “After a while the skiffs turned away to Iranian coast.”